 Commission programs provide leadership in the areas of communication and education, information integration and reporting, facilitation and consensus building, and policy coordination and advocacy.

 Since its establishment over 50 years ago, the Great Lakes Commission has been a pioneer in applying principles of sustainability to the development, use and conservation of the natural resources of the Great Lakes basin and St. Lawrence River.
 The Commission recognizes and promotes the complementarity of environmental protection and economic goals and has built its reputation on an integrated and objective approach to public policy issues and opportunities.

 All Commission activities are directed at realizing its vision of a strong and growing economy, a healthy environment, and a high quality of life for all citizens.
 Three principal functions support this vision:

 The Commission addresses a range of issues involving environmental protection, resource management, transportation and economic development.
 A committee and task force structure is the primary vehicle for identifying and addressing issues and recommending the adoption of policy positions by the membership.
 Observer organizations — including U.S. and Canadian federal, regional and tribal governments — participate extensively in Commission activities.

 The Great Lakes Commission is the only state/provincial organization of its kind in the world.
 Founded in both state and U.S. federal law and benefiting from a unique, binational partnership with Ontario and Québec, it is ideally suited to promote a consistent and coordinated interagency and integrated approach to issues associated with the greatest system of freshwater on the face of the earth.

-The Commission is supported by a growing and experienced professional staff with scientific, policy and technical credentials.
+The Commission is supported by an experienced professional staff with scientific, policy and technical credentials.
 Its offices are located in Ann Arbor, Michigan.